 What is Sjögren's syndrome?

-- Secondary Sjögren's syndrome – disease that develops in the presence of another autoimmune disease such as rheumatoid arthritis, systemic lupus erythematosus, or psoriatic arthritis
+- Secondary Sjögren's syndrome develops in addition to other autoimmune diseases like rheumatoid arthritis, lupus and psoriatic arthritis.

 What causes Sjögren’s syndrome?

 Sjögren’s syndrome is an autoimmune disease, which means something triggers your immune system to attack healthy cells.
 This attack damages the tear system in your eyes and the salivary glands in your mouth.

 Exactly what causes this abnormal immune system response is not clear.
 These factors may play a role:

 - Sex hormones (the condition affects more women than men).